benichu/2ret-vim/README.md

  * Configuring included plugins
  * Automatically remove trailing whitespaces when saving a file

-It uses [Vundle] has an excellent system built on the same principles as Pathogen, but with an integrated plugin management system that is Git and Github aware.
+It uses [Vundle] which has an excellent system built on the same principles as Pathogen, but with an integrated plugin management system that is Git and Github aware.

 ## Some Basic Mappings